cue-lang/cue/doc/tutorial/kubernetes/README.md

 This command has two tasks, named `kube` and `display`.
 The `display` task depends on the output of the `kube` task.
-The `cue` tool does a static analysis of the dependencies and runs all tasks which depencies are satisfied in parallel while blocking tasks for which an input is missing.
+The `cue` tool does a static analysis of the dependencies and runs all tasks which dependencies are satisfied in parallel while blocking tasks for which an input is missing.

 ```